mvcds/my-library/programmin-paradigms-for-dummies/Creative extension principle.md

 ![[creative-extension-principle.png]]

-This keeps the code as simple as it can be regarding solving the problem.
+This keeps the [[Code]] as simple as it can be regarding solving the problem.

 ---